 1. Conasauga River at Carlton Petty Road Bridge

 2. Conasauga River at Highway 2 bridge*

 3. Conasauga River at Lower King’s Bridge/Norton Bridge*

 4. Holly Creek, Murray County, on the Chattahoochee National Forest

 5. Mill Creek tributary in the City of Dalton

 6. Coahulla Creek at Prater’s Mill

-To download the event flyer with directions or the volunteer waiver, visit www.KeepDaltonWhitfieldBeautiful.org.
-For additional information, please contact John Lugthart at firstname.lastname@example.org or call 706-272-2485.
-For more information about efforts in other areas or the statewide campaign, call 404-675-6240 or go to www.RiversAlive.org.
+To download the event flyer with directions, visitwww.KeepDaltonWhitfieldBeautiful.org.
+Pre-registration is not required.
+For additional information, please contact John Lugthart at firstname.lastname@example.org.
+For more information about efforts in other areas or the statewide campaign, go to www.RiversAlive.org.

-Local Sponsors include Shaw Industries, Dalton Utilities, Dalton-Whitfield Solid Waste Authority (DWSWA), The Nature Conservancy (TNC), and the Conasauga River Alliance (CRA).
+SPONSORS: Shaw Industries, Dalton Utilities, Mohawk Industries, Dalton-Whitfield Regional Solid Waste Management Authority (DWSWA), The Nature Conservancy (TNC), and the Conasauga River Alliance (CRA)

-Coordinators include the Carpet America Recovery Effort (CARE), Carpet & Rug Institute (CRI), CRA, Dalton State College, Dalton Utilities, DWSWA, Keep Dalton-Whitfield Beautiful, TNC and Murray & Whitfield County Extension.
+COORDINATORS: Carpet & Rug Institute, CRA, Dalton State College, Dalton Utilities, DWRSWMA, Keep Dalton-Whitfield Beautiful, TNC and Murray County Extension.